Combining Deterministic Enhanced Conditions with Dual-Streaming Encoding for Diffusion-Based Speech Enhancement

 The UNet structure has been successfully applied in SE, either in frequency-domain or waveform-domain methods \cite{Dfossez2020,hu20g_interspeech}.
 UNet-based SE models consist of an encoder, a decoder, and a bottleneck processing module.
 With its downsampling layers, the encoder plays a crucial role in feature extraction and dimensionality reduction.
 The decoder upsamples the feature maps and reconstructs the enhanced feature from the encoded feature representations to the original dimensions.
 The bottleneck processing module captures the abstract and compressed representation from the encoder.

 Recent studies suggest that feature downsampling may hinder further improvement of SE performance \cite{8707065,9054266, 10214650}.
 The TasNet-series \cite{8707065,9054266} have attracted much attention due to their excellent separation ability.
 They use a separator to process the pseudo-spectrogram extracted by the Conv1d layer.
-In neither the Conv-TasNet with the temporal convolutional network (TCN) or dual-path RNN (DPRNN), features are rarely downsampled in the separator blocks.
+In neither the Conv-TasNet with the temporal convolutional network (TCN) nor the dual-path RNN (DPRNN) are the features rarely downsampled in the separator blocks.
 Some related works also show that extracting features with smaller strides performs better.
 With time-frequency (T-F) bin-level enhancement, TF-GridNet \cite{10214650} shows more powerful performance and achieves state-of-the-art performance in many commonly used datasets.
 It does not do any downsampling processing.
 It first extracts the complex spectrogram; then, each T-F bin is enhanced twice along the time-domain and frequency-domain axes with several TF-GridNet blocks.
-With the small granularity processing, its processing speed is extremely slow.
+With the small granularity processing, the processing speed is extremely slow.